Mar Vista Animal Medical Center

 SO WHAT SYMPTOMS RESULT FROM THIS?

 Because there is no way to remove the glucose from the bloodstream, blood sugar levels are astronomically high.
 Normally, the kidney is able to conserve the bloodstream's glucose but its mechanisms are overwhelmed and glucose spills into the urine in high amounts.
-Glucose is an "osmotically active" substance which means it is able to draw water with it.
-All this glucose urine pulling lots of water with it translates into Excessive Thirst and Excessive Urination.
+If we continue our food delivery analogy, all the undeliverable food must be dumped.
+In the body, glucose dumping happens in the kidney with extra glucose dumping in the urine.
+This process involves the use of a lot of water with the ultimate result being a lot of urine being produced to process all that glucose to dump.
+This translates into Excessive Thirst and Excessive Urination.

 The tissues of the body are unable to access any of the glucose they need for fuel and are basically starving.
 Fat is mobilized and muscle is broken down to help feed the tissues but it does not do much good without insulin to bring fuel inside the cells.
 The patient shows Excessive Appetite because his/her body is in a state of starvation.
 Because the body is rapidly breaking itself down, Weight Loss is also a classic sign.